digitalcredentials/verifier/README.md

 The DCC provides a number of registries that are pre-configured to work with this verifier.
 The DCC registries use Github for storage.
 To request that your [DID](https://www.w3.org/TR/did-core/) be added to a registry, submit a pull request in which you've added your [DID](https://www.w3.org/TR/did-core/) to the registry file.

-You can also use different registries by following the example of the DCC [issuer-registry-client](https://github.com/digitalcredentials/issuer-registry-client) to create your own registry client and then simply import that in package.json.
+You can use different registries by following the examples in the [.knownDidRegistries.js file](.knownDidRegistries.js) to add your own registries and/or remove the DCC registries.

 ## Usage